ArchStrike/archstrike-iso/README.md

 This should report a list of packages you can use to stdout and report issues to stderr by analyzing input.

 ## Mirror Performance
 If you would like to improve build performance, you may wish to optimize your mirror list.
+Update your mirrorlist with a ranked mirrorlist by executing the following in userland.
 ```
-$ reflector --country US,GE --age 12 --sort rate --save /tmp/mirrorlist-reflector
+reflector --country US,GE --age 12 --sort rate --save /tmp/mirrorlist-reflector
-$ rankmirrors /tmp/mirrorlist-reflector  > /tmp/mirrorlist-ranked
+rankmirrors /tmp/mirrorlist-reflector  > /tmp/mirrorlist-ranked
-# cp -bv /tmp/mirrorlist-ranked /etc/pacman.d/mirrorlist
+sudo cp -bv /tmp/mirrorlist-ranked /etc/pacman.d/mirrorlist
 ```